xiaoxiao220/rightsave/README.md

 # rightsave
-python data analysis and application test
+python data analysis and application test.
+This is a free software.